pkmarios/pkf-containers/README.md

 ## Docker containers
+Enterprise Edition containers of PrimeKey applications are made available to customers from a PrimeKey registry.
+Visit https://www.primekey.com/ for more information.

 Community Edition containers of PrimeKey applications are made available on Dockerhub.
 See [https://hub.docker.com/r/primekey/](https://hub.docker.com/r/primekey/) for a list of currently published applications.